op7ic/BlueTeam.Lab/README.md

 # Initialize Terraform
 terraform init

 # Create your lab using following command.
-It will take roughly 30-40min to create.
 terraform apply -auto-approve

 # Verify layout of your enviroment using ansible